purplesyringa/site/blog/thoughts-on-simd-in-pure-python/index.md

 ---

 I'd love to tell you where these tricks originated from, but I don't know!
 The earliest mention I could find is [this Usenet post back in 1987](https://groups.google.com/forum/#!original/comp.lang.c/2HtQXvg7iKc/xOJeipH6KLMJ) by Alan Mycroft.
 If any digital archaeologist can figure out if this was known earlier, I'd love to amend the post.

+And if you're looking for a practical application of these tricks, check out [my earlier post on `serde_json`](../i-sped-up-serde-json-strings-by-20-percent/).